awarnke/crystal-facet-uml/build_package/readme.markdown

-Release crystal_facet_uml
+Release crystal-facet-uml
 =============

 This section is for developers.
-It describes packaging and releasing a version of crystal_facet_uml.
+It describes packaging and releasing a version of crystal-facet-uml.

 Prepare
 -----------